10 ESL Time Activities to Teach English Time Like Clockwork

 That’s where things get more difficult.

-Thanks to the five engaging activities below, your students will learn to tell and express time in English.
+Thanks to these 10 engaging ESL activities below, you’ll have lots of new ideas for teaching English time, and your students will learn to tell and express time in English quickly, and above all, accurately.

 1. What’s the Time, Mr. Wolf?

-This is an active game for kindergarten students and young learners, similar to Tag.
+This is an active game for kindergarten students and young learners that’s similar to Tag.
 It gets them moving around the classroom and having fun, as well as using the target language for telling time.

 To start, get all your students to stand in a line at one end of the classroom or playground, with their backs against a wall.
 Choose one student to play the role of Mr. Wolf.